matrix-org/synapse/docs/development/url_previews.md

 URL Previews
 ============
+For information on how to enable URL previews in synapse, please see the [config manual](../usage/configuration/config_documentation.md#url_preview_enabled).

 The `GET /_matrix/media/r0/preview_url` endpoint provides a generic preview API for URLs which outputs [Open Graph](https://ogp.me/) responses (with some Matrix